Hotel Olympik

 Hotel Olympik is a large hotel in the Karlín area of the 8th district of Prague, Czech Republic.
 The hotel is near the Invalidovna housing facility and the Čechie Karlín stadium.
 Hotel Olympik is located at 138 Sokolovská Street.

 History

 The Hotel Olympik was designed by a team of architects led by Josef Polak between 1967 and 1971.
 The hotel was opened to the public in 1973.
-The building is 73 m high, it has 21 floors and overlooks the city quarter Karlín.
+The building is 73 m high, has 21 floors, and overlooks the city quarter of Karlín.

 The hotel was finished in 1974, and at the time had 715 beds.
-A fire in the hotel in 1995 took 8 lives and resulted in damages of 35 million CZK.

-In 1995, the hotel was the scene for one of the biggest fires in Czech Republic history, resulting in 8 deaths and 34 injuries.
-The fire started on the 11th floor of the hotel, and is believed to be caused due to an overheating appliance.
+A fire at the hotel in 1995 claimed eight lives and left 34 people injured.
+One of the biggest fires in Czech Republic history, it resulted in damages of 35 million CZK.
+The fire started on the 11th floor of the hotel and is believed to have been caused by an overheating appliance.